vappiah/bioinformatics-tutorials/software-installation/krona-tools/readme.md

-# Execute the commands below in the Krona installation directory
+# Execute the commands in the Krona installation directory

 ### Step 1 - Download the NCBI source files